 The area is inside the Southern Ocean whale sanctuary, where commercial fishing is banned under International Whaling Commission (IWC) rules.

 Michael Lawry said a Sea Shepherd helicopter spotted the Nisshin Maru and filmed three dead minke whales on its deck while a fourth was being cut up.
 He said that is proof of Japan's illegal hunt.

 "There's three whales that were waiting to be butchered.
 The fourth one had already been cut up and there was blood smeared right across the deck.
 The outlaw whalers on board were hauling body parts with hooks and chains and some stuff was obviously going to be thrown overboard as well."

 Glenn Inwood, a spokesperson for Japan's Institute of Cetacean Research, dismissed the group's claims.

 "Nothing that emanates from the Sea Shepherd propaganda machine is ever correct.
 Secondly, the minke whales that Japan is taking are under the research programme on behalf of the government of Japan are in no way endangered - they are quite abundant, they are numerous and they're certainly not protected."

 Mr Inwood said Japan has a legal right to whale in the region and has proven to the IWC that its work is purely for research purposes and falls outside the ban.

 But Sea Shepherd said the fleet will do what it can to ensure that no more whales are killed.
 "Sea Shepherd will remain relentless in driving these fake, desperate and subverting 'scientists' back to Tokyo," Steve Irwin captain Sid Chakravarty said.

-Next story in National: Retail expert says adaption key
+Next story in New Zealand: Retail expert says adaption key

 Copyright © 2014, Radio New Zealand